zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/secure_partition_runtime_library.rst

   }

-Tooling would do manipulation to tell SPM the partition entry as '__sprtmain', and TF-M SPM would switch the activated metadata into the scratch area.
+Tooling would do manipulation to tell SPM the partition entry as '__sprtmain', and TF-M SPM would maintain the local storage at run time.
 Finally, the partition entry point gets called and run, tooling helps on the decoupling of SPM and SPRTL implementation.
 The pseudo code of a tooling result:

 .. code-block:: c